RuiTung/Projects/python_projects/readme.txt

 16. Click the Run button on the very left of VSC, and choose Flask as the running environment

 Notice:
-For the line 13, 14, and 15 in the app.py, please feel free to change to your mysql setting respectively.
+For the line 13, 14, and 15 in the app.py, plese feel free to change to your mysql setting respectively.
 However, please MAKE SURE keep the SAME of the line 16 of the database name.
 Otherwise, the app will not run correctly.